metamath/lamp-guide/docs/index.md

 > Select Source type "Web", Alias "set.mm:latest"; after confirmation this
 > loads the given database.
-> Now under scope select "Stop before" and enter the label "reccot".
+> Now under scope select "Stop before" and enter the label `reccot`.
 > Finally, apply changes to the context.

 #### Setting the goal for reccot